GA3Dtech/4DOverview/README.md

 # 4DOverviewWB

 4DOverview: A K.I.S.S.
-FreeCAD Workbench for easy file management, including overview, Time Travel, Assets, Bill of Process, Bill of Materials, and more.
+FreeCAD Workbench for easy **VISUAL** file management within FreeCAD, including overview, Time Travel, Assets, Bill of Process, Bill of Materials, and more.
+All features are not ready yet, this workbench is in developpement.
+The goal of this workbench is to gather, in a simple and practical way, various small macros I’ve developed over time to streamline the management of my FreeCAD projects.

 ## Functionalities